machinelearningZH/simply-simplify-language/README.md

 **Run the app in a Github Codespace**
 - This will enable you to develop and run the app in a cloud-hosted development workspace, using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
 - Some benefits: No need for any local installation, you can do anything right from your Web Browser.
-Ah, you get quite some free hours with your GitHub account, so this should not be expensive at all.
+You get  some free hours with your GitHub account, so this should not be expensive at all.
 - Create a GitHub codespace on this repository by clicking `Code > Codespaces > Create codespace on main`
 - Wait until the codespace is started.
-You'll get a new url like 'https://buenzli-kehrwoche-w8wrwwqgarq0815.github.dev/'
+You'll get a new url like `https://scaling-pancake-jwjjw54r4r7hpqpg.github.dev/`
 - Install the project requirements from the terminal: `pip install -r requirements.txt`
+- Close terminal and reopen a new one.
 - Install spacy language model: `python -m spacy download de_core_news_sm`
 - Create an `.env` file and input your API keys:
 ```